Huge double asteroid that shot fireball at us 'could be dangerous to life on Earth'

 Originally published Jan.
 15.

-Discuss: Falling chunks of huge asteroid pose a future threat to Earth
+Discuss: Falling chunks of massive asteroid pose a future threat to Earth

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.